 Barley

-Barley is a versatile and nutritious whole grain with a chewy texture and a mild, slightly nutty flavor.
-This ancient grain is available in various forms, including hulled barley (least processed), pearled barley (most common, with bran removed), and barley flakes (similar to rolled oats).
-It's a great source of fiber, vitamins, and minerals, making it a healthy addition to soups, stews, salads, and side dishes.
-Discover the many ways to use barley in your cooking and baking for added health benefits and delicious flavor.
+Barley is a versatile and nutritious cereal grain with a slightly chewy texture and a mild, nutty flavor.
+It's available in various forms, including hulled barley (the most nutritious, with only the inedible outer husk removed), pearled barley (which has been polished to remove the bran, making it cook faster), and barley flakes or grits for quicker cooking.
+This ancient grain is a great source of fiber, vitamins, and minerals, making it a healthy addition to many dishes.
+Its light tan color makes it easily identifiable.

 Common Uses